Universal Broadband Fund: For applicants

 Innovation, Science and Economic Development (ISED) has always been committed to ensuring that its rural broadband programs are open to all applicants who can demonstrate that they can deliver viable projects.
 Building on the efforts of previous programs, the Universal Broadband Fund dedicated resources to help applicants develop projects, use our maps, build partnerships, point potential applicants towards potential sources of funding, and navigate the application process.

 Applicants could access an Eligibility Mapping Tool to develop the most comprehensive projects with no overbuild or overlap.
 Using this tool, applicants were able to draw their proposed coverage on a map based on the National Broadband Internet Service Availability Map, or upload their own maps in KMZ format.

 Please view our video for help with using the Eligibility Mapping Tool.

 Frequently asked questions

-Not sure where to begin?
-Want more information on how to apply?
 You can access our Frequently Asked Questions to find the answers to commonly asked questions about the Universal Broadband Fund.
 Can't find what you are looking for?

 Contact us to get your question answered: